hoanhan101/container/README.md

 - Look at some characteristics of existing container and try to reproduce from within the container we write ourselves.
 - Start with the hostname namespace.
-- Change the filesytem that the container can see.
+- Change the file system that the container can see.
 - Look at namespacing and process IDs and how we need to interact with /proc directory to do that.
-- Use namespacing mounts for temporary filesystems.
+- Use namespacing mounts for temporary file system.
 - Update control groups to limit what the container can use.
 - Make the container rootless.